diegoherrera1411/clojure-fundamentals/journal/brave/what-is-clojure.md

 > IMPORTANT: As a Clojure developer, it is fundamental to get a good grip on the REPL, since that
 > allows you to prototype, debug, execute tests, and evaluate expressions in your code, among other
 > useful things!

+## Clojure Philosophy

+Clojure is driven by two main concepts: _simplicy_ and _power_.
+Simplicity means that a component of a software system only carries out a task and isn't concerned with anything else.
+A component has power, if it has enough capabilities for completing the task it was designed for.